impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

   refute_line "shell"
 }
 ```
-Pretty straightforward- we’ve previously tested `rbenv commands` *with* the `--sh` flag, and now we’re testing that command *without* the `--sh` flag.
+Pretty straightforward- we've previously tested `rbenv commands` *with* the `--sh` flag, and now we're testing that command *without* the `--sh` flag.
 The syntax is largely the same, just with different inputs.

-From now on, when I analyze a command, I’ll first analyze the spec file so that we can see what’s tested.
-I’ll then analyze the command itself, so we can recall the spec file and see whether any functionality is missing tests.
+From now on, when I analyze a command, I'll first analyze the spec file so that we can see what's tested.
+I'll then analyze the command itself, so we can recall the spec file and see whether any functionality is missing tests.
 If so, that could be a good candidate for a PR to the RBENV repo.

 That said, a quick glance at the `/test` folder shows that [not all commands have specs](https://github.com/rbenv/rbenv/tree/baf7656d2f1570a3b2d5a7e70d5bfcc52fe0428a/test).
-For example, the next command that I’m due to examine (`rbenv-completions`) does not have a corresponding `completions.bats` file.
+For example, the next command that I'm due to examine (`rbenv-completions`) does not have a corresponding `completions.bats` file.
 Nor do the `rbenv root` or `rbenv whence` commands, apparently.
 Writing some could potentially be an interesting exercise.
-We’ll cross that bridge when we get to it.
+We'll cross that bridge when we get to it.

 (stopping here for the day; 32154 words)